Video Reveals Power Of Sinclair, As Local News Anchors Recite Script In Unison

 Sinclair owns more than 190 TV stations across the country, more than any other media company, and is seeking to acquire dozens more by purchasing Tribune Media.
 The Federal Communications Commission has allowed the company to consolidate more power and centralize more news production.

-Last spring, reporting on the company's ambitions, NPR's media correspondent David Folkenflik wrote, "If history is any guide ...
+Last spring, reporting on the company's ambitions, NPR media correspondent David Folkenflik wrote, "If history is any guide ...
 Sinclair Broadcast will also pull news coverage on those stations in a more conservative direction and explore giving full rein to those beliefs on a national platform."

-The broadcasting behemoth has a consistently conservative, pro-Trump bent, and has required local stations to run right-wing commentary segments, including segments by former Trump advisers.
+The broadcasting behemoth has a consistently conservative, pro-Trump bent and has required local stations to run right-wing commentary segments, including segments by former Trump advisers.
 (Last summer, John Oliver lambasted that practice in a segment on his HBO show, Last Week Tonight.)

 And Sinclair has previously denounced fake news stories in a segment, recorded by a news executive, that local stations were instructed to air last year.